Here's some good pranks to play on your mum and her visitors.

 What comes next?
 Well, my mum is now standing in the kitchen with a soaked shirt.
 What is her natural reaction?
 She’ll dry herself with the first thing she sees, a T-towel.
 Now, I have anticipated this, so I have already wet the T-towel so that it doesn’t work, either.

 Now what?
 My mum will go to the linen cupboard to get a towel, dropping the wet T-towel in the laundry on her way.
 What could make the linen cupboard not work properly?
-Stick a 20-cent piece in between the door and the door-jamb, jamming it shut, or try out these other door pranks ideas
+Stick a 20-cent piece in between the door and the door-jamb, jamming it shut.

-Once the door is opened, I can have the pile of linen fall out everywhere because I stacked it high and leaned it over against the inside of the door.
+Once the door is opened, I can have the pile of linen fall out everywhere because I stacked it high and leaned it over against the inside of the door, or I can try out some of these other ideas for messing with people's doors.

 I have a couple of options, here.
 Sabotage the towel?
 Sabotage the shirt?
 Sabotage the T-shirt drawer?
 I’ll let her get away with not having any sort of colouring powder or anything like that on the towel.
 Itching powder won‘t work because what if I need to use that towel later?
 I’m not that mean.
 I’ll just put it in her shirt.